 #6.
 Improved Cognitive Performance

-You might experience a bit of brain fog during your initiation to keto, but after a couple of weeks, expect to have better all-around cognitive performance.
+You might experience a bit of brain fog during your initiation to keto, but after a couple of weeks, expect to have better all-around cognition performance.
 Why?
 Because the brain loves ketones.
 Studies show that ketones improve all areas of cognitive function, including mental clarity, focus, and concentration.
 Additionally, you may also experience improved mood and decreased anxiety-related symptoms.

 #7.
 Digestive Issues